revolunet/angular-google-analytics/README.md

  - cross-domain support
  - multiple tracking objects
  - hybrid mobile application support
+ - Chrome extension support
  - offline mode
  - analytics.js advanced debugging support

+  **IMPORTANT!** As of version 2.x, methods that were previously marked as deprecated have been removed from this library.
+The following methods are no longer available: `setCookieConfig`, `getCookieConfig`, `createAnalyticsScriptTag`, and `createScriptTag`.
+Each have been replaced with alternative implementations that can be found in this documentation.

 ## Installation and Quick Start
 The quick start is designed to give you a simple, working example for the most common usage scenario.
 There are numerous other ways to configure and use this library as explained in the documentation.